absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.2
+- Added: Armature: More models are now compatible  (if not yours doesn't get fixed please send us privately the zipped .blend file)
 - Changed: Completely reworked eye tracking!
+You can now test how eye tracking will look like
+- Changed: Completely reworked bone translation, it's faster and better now!
 - Fixed: A stash full of bugs

 #### 0.1.0